AdguardTeam/cname-trackers/data/trackers/act-on.md

     * a43231.actonsoftware.com
     * a43236.actonsoftware.com
     * a4326.actonsoftware.com
-    * a4452.actonsoftware.com
     * a4490.actonsoftware.com
     * a4525.actonsoftware.com
     * a4528.actonsoftware.com
-    * a4684.actonsoftware.com
     * a4685.actonsoftware.com
     * a4712.actonsoftware.com
-    * a4852.actonsoftware.com
     * a4869.actonsoftware.com
     * a4899.actonsoftware.com
     * a4900.actonsoftware.com
     * a4929.actonsoftware.com
     * a4937.actonsoftware.com
     * a5009.actonsoftware.com
-    * a5105.actonsoftware.com
     * a5166.actonsoftware.com
     * a5303.actonsoftware.com
     * a5313.actonsoftware.com